marcosagnoletto/marcosagnoletto.github.io/_pages/geodif.md

 {% include base_path %}

-Eventually, I will post notes of the discussions that arise during the office hours, as well as extra exercise lists.
+Eventually, I will post notes (possibly with extra exercises) of the discussions that arise during the office hours.

 # Office Hours